githubstevemas/ChessArenaManager/README.md

 The application provides various reports, including lists of players, tournaments, tournament details, player lists per tournament, and round and match lists per tournament.
 Reports can be exported for future use.

 ### - Data Saving and Loading
-Program state can be saved and loaded between user actions.
+Program state is saved and loaded between user actions.

 ### - Code Structure and Maintenance
 The code follows the Model-View-Controller (MVC) design pattern, with three main packages: models, views, and controllers.